 Of course, apart from full-on meals, Greeks have special snacks reserved for summer.
 One of those is the -admittedly controversial- combination of watermelon and feta cheese!
 I know it sounds weird, but don’t knock till you try it!
 Its a refreshing and tasty combination with the saltiness of the feta cheese complimenting the sweetness of the watermelon; a match made in heaven!
 Additionally, nothing says ‘summer’ more than an ice-cold glass of Greek homemade sour cherry cordial or Vyssinatha.
 As a midday refresher or an afternoon treat, the delicious drink will satisfy your sweet tooth without adding too much to your calorie count.

 If you’re looking to navigate your way through the Greek food scene, an Athens for Foodies tour in the morning or an Athens Highlights Evening Tour With Meze Dinner at night would be right up your street!
-Alternatively, if homemade Greek food is not what you’re after and you'd much rather explore the Athenian street food scene, the Local’s Athens Street food tour will unveil all the street food secrets you will possibly need for a tasty stay in Greece.
+Alternatively, if homemade Greek food is not what you’re after and you'd much rather explore the Athenian street food scene, thoroughly explained also in our Athens travel guide, the Local’s Athens Street food tour will unveil all the street food secrets you will possibly need for a tasty stay in Greece.